AviJuneja2007/Covicure/README.md

         |
 Database (MongoDB)

 ### Data Flow
-- Frontend Interaction: Users interact with the React frontend (e.g., clicks "Find Donor").
+1. **Frontend Interaction**: Users interact with the React-based frontend through various UI components.
+   - For example, clicking on "Find Donor" sends a request to fetch donor information.
+2. **API Processing**:
+   - The request is routed to the backend (Node.js + Express.js) via API endpoints.
-- API Processing: The backend authenticates the user and processes the request.
+   - Middleware handles authentication (if required) and processes the request.
+3. **Database Operations**:
+   - The backend interacts with MongoDB via Mongoose to fetch or update data.
+   - Example: Fetching a list of available donors from the `Donors` collection.
+4. **Response Rendering**: The backend sends the processed response to the frontend, which dynamically updates the UI.

+---

+### Key Components and Responsibilities
+1. **Frontend (React.js)**:
+   - React Router is used for navigation.
+   - Context API and `useReducer` manage global states such as authentication and cart management.
+   - Axios is used to make API requests.

+2. **Backend (Node.js + Express.js)**:
+   - Handles business logic and serves RESTful API endpoints.
+   - Middleware is implemented for request validation, authentication, and error handling.
+   - Secure user authentication with JSON Web Tokens (JWT).

+3. **Database (MongoDB)**:
+   - NoSQL database for storing structured data.
+   - Collections include:
-- Database Operations: Backend queries MongoDB and returns the required data.
+     - `Users`: Stores user credentials and session data.
-- Response Rendering: Frontend dynamically updates the UI with the fetched data.
+     - `Products`: Details of items available for purchase.
+     - `Donors`: Information about registered plasma or blood donors.
+     - `LabTests`: Records of booked lab tests.
+     - `Orders`: User order history.

+---

 ### Tools & Technologies
+- **Frontend**:
+  - React.js
+  - React Router
+  - Bootstrap for styling
--	Frontend: React.js, React Router, Bootstrap, Axios
+  - Axios for HTTP requests

+- **Backend**:
+  - Node.js
--	Backend: Node.js, Express.js
+  - Express.js
--	Database: MongoDB (via Mongoose)
--	Authentication: JSON Web Tokens (JWT)
+  - JSON Web Tokens (JWT) for authentication

+- **Database**:
+  - MongoDB
+  - Mongoose (ORM)

+- **Version Control**:
--	Version Control: GitHub
+  - GitHub for repository management

 ## Installation and Setup 🛠️